I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Bloody marys, Yucatecan food

-Also called Kutbil-Ik from a Mayan word meaning crushed chile, El Yucateco's XXXtra Hot Habanero sauce is based on Mayan culinary tradition, according to the company.
-It's the second hottest sauce in the lineup, and it's got a nice searing heat that takes a bit to build up.
+Also called Kutbil-Ik from a Mayan word meaning crushed chile, this sauce has a nice searing heat that takes a bit to build up.
 Tomato and onion give this thick hot sauce body and depth of flavor.
-I use a few shakes of this to heat up my bloody marys.
+I use a few shakes of this to spice up my bloody marys.

 El Yucateco Coffee Habanero Hot Sauce